iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 2 reviews"/>
 </p>

+> Not reliable, I do the same walk each week in the same time sometimes it records 100 brisk minutes other times like today 8 minutes<br> :date: __2021-03-18 17:45:18__

 > It just doesn't register much of my brisk walking.
 Seems completely random, some days all is fine, other days only about 10% registers.<br> :date: __2021-03-06 17:09:46__